top of page

 Atmosphere 3

 Bullpens are on the field just beyond first base (home) and third base (away).
-One can sit in section 122 (home) or 106 (away), low row numbers, and be right smack in front of them.
+One can sit in the low row numbers in section 122 (home) or 106 (away) and be right smack in front of them.

 Neighborhood 3

-Places to eat and drink near Chukchansi Park include HoP PK (delicious Mediterranean fare and craft brews), Kocky’s Bar and Grill (sports bar), and Los Panchos (Mexican Restaurant and Cantina).
-It’s best to go pregame as all these places close early during the week.
+Places to eat and drink near Chukchansi Park include Kocky’s Bar and Grill (sports bar) and Los Panchos (Mexican Restaurant and Cantina).
+It’s best to go pregame as these places close early during the week.
 Local brewery Tioga-Sequoia is just around the block from the ballpark.
+Procreations Brewing Company is three blocks away, and Full Circle Taproom and The 411 Rec Room (pub) are within walking distance.

-Hotels within walking distance are the Radisson Hotel Fresno Conference Center, the DoubleTree by Hilton Conference Center, and about a mile away is the La Quinta Inn Fresno Yosemite.
+Hotels within walking distance are the SureStay by Best Western Fresno Central and the DoubleTree by Hilton Conference Center.
+The La Quinta Inn Fresno Yosemite is a mile away.

-Except for the ballpark, downtown Fresno shuts down at night.
-Things to visit during the day include the Veterans Memorial Museum (a half mile from the park), and the Fresno Chaffee Zoo (about three miles from the ballpark).
-Yosemite National Park is only an hour’s drive and is well worth the visit if in Fresno.
+Other things to visit include the Veterans Memorial Museum (a half mile from the park) and the Fresno Chaffee Zoo (about three miles from the ballpark).
+Yosemite, Kings Canyon, and Sequoia National Parks are an hour to an hour and a half’s drive, and all are well worth the visit if in Fresno.

-Other sports in Fresno include the Fresno FC (USL soccer) who also play at Chukchansi Park, Fresno State Bulldogs Basketball (Save Mart Center), or the Fresno Monsters (junior ice hockey).
+Other sports in Fresno include the Fresno State Bulldogs, and the Fresno Monsters (junior ice hockey).

-The Grizzlies average attendance has been over 6,000 per game the last few years, putting them in the middle of the pack in attendance in the PCL.
+The Grizzlies’ average attendance has been near 4,200 per game the last few years, putting them at the top of the pack in attendance in the California League.

-A few diehard fans sit at the top of the section behind home base and often bring banners or posters.
-The fans do heckle and applaud good (and bad) plays and calls.
-And, the ones in attendance are quite supportive of the team.
+A few diehard fans sit at the top of the section behind home plate and often bring banners or posters.
+The fans do heckle and applaud good (and poor) plays and calls.
+The fans in attendance are thoroughly supportive of the team.

 Access 4

-Due to the low attendance, it’s incredibly easy to get in and out of the area as well as find parking.
-Five dollar cash lots are around the park.
-Or if staying downtown, it’s just a couple blocks walk.
-One should not feel threatened or in harm walking to and from the stadium, but do be aware of your surroundings.
+It’s easy to get in and out of the area and find parking.
+Ten-dollar lots are around the park.
+If you are staying downtown, it’s just a couple blocks walk.
+Fans should not feel threatened or unsafe walking to and from the stadium.

 Fresno has an extensive bus system called FAX (Fresno Area Express).
-Route 38 has a stop right at the ballpark.
+Route 28 looks to be the one to take, but check the FAX website first.

-The closest (and a very nice) airport is Fresno Yosemite International Airport (FAT) and is about a 12 – 15 min drive to the ballpark.
-An AmTrak station is also within walking distance (1/2 mile) to downtown and the ballpark.
+The closest airport (a very nice one) is Fresno Yosemite International Airport (FAT), a 12 – 15 min drive to the ballpark.
+An Amtrak station is also within walking distance (1/2 mile) of downtown and the ballpark.

 Once in the stadium, the concourses are wide open and easy to navigate.
 Restrooms are sufficient and serve their purpose.
-Handicapped access is easy from any of the entrances and there are plenty of accessible seating choices.
+Ramp access is available at any of the entrances, and there are plenty of accessible seating choices.

 Return on Investment 3

-Ticket prices run from $10-$50 (a few dollars more for premium nights).
-A recommendation is buy the cheap seats then sit anywhere you want as the venue does not sell out often.
+Ticket prices run from $10 - $65 (five dollars more for premium nights, including all Friday and Saturday games).
+A recommendation is to buy the cheap seats and sit anywhere you want, as the venue does not sell out often.
 Just move to another seat if those ticket holders show up.

-Plenty of promotions occur throughout the season and can include fireworks, Christian fellowship night, Bark in the Park, senior day, heritage night, and so on.
+Plenty of promotions occur throughout the season, including fireworks, Christian fellowship night, bark in the park, diversity and inclusion night, back-to-school night, heritage nights, and so on.
 Check the team’s website for all the specials and promotions.

-If watching the ball game is the main purpose for a visit to Chukchansi Park, this is actually quite a perfect minor league baseball experience.
+If watching the ball game is the main purpose for visiting Chukchansi Park, this is actually quite a perfect minor league baseball experience.

 Extras 3